mikecapsio/texturefast-docs/docs/vs/substance-3d-painter.md

 - Fine control over hero assets and custom surface details
 - Strong fit for established studio pipelines
 - Requires more hands-on work and a deeper texturing workflow

-Metallic extraction is currently marked as coming soon in TextureFast.
-If your pipeline needs a Metallic map today, create or refine that channel in your existing DCC or texturing tool.

 ## Which tool is faster?